 Own Walmart shares in just a few minutes.

 Walmart Inc is a discount stores business with stocks listed in the US.
 Walmart shares (WMT) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$137.27 – an increase of 0.15% over the previous week.
+Its last market close was US$131.95 – a decrease of 4.62% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Walmart